 🙏 Please share this article if you liked it. 💜💜 You help us continue!

-FAQs from users: 'What are the chances of catching HIV using a condom?', 'Can HIV be transmitted by rubbing genitals?', 'Is there a risk of HIV transmission by accidental puncture wounds?', 'Is there a probability of HIV infection due to condom breakage?' and 'Can HIV particles be present in pre-ejaculatory fluid?'.
+FAQs from users: 'What reproductive options are available to serodiscordant couples to have a child without risk of infection?', 'What are the chances of catching HIV using a condom?', 'Can HIV be transmitted by rubbing genitals?', 'Is there a risk of HIV transmission by accidental puncture wounds?', 'Is there a probability of HIV infection due to condom breakage?', 'Can HIV particles be present in pre-ejaculatory fluid?' and 'Can AIDS be transmitted through pre-seminal fluid?'.

 Authors and contributors